How To Seal Burnt Wood in 5 EASY Steps!

 Brushing makes the wooden surface even out and ready to take the stain so well.
 Stains get absorbed into the wood without any trouble because of brushing.

-Brushing removes dust, debris, and dents to get a quality finish.
-In order to get your desired look with no ugly patches on burnt wood, brushing is important to do with a quality wired brush.
+To get your desired look with no ugly patches on burnt wood, brushing is important to do with a quality wired brush.

-Brush the brunt wood until you get brownish color underneath.
+Brush the brunt wood until you get a brownish color underneath.
 Stop the brushing as soon as you notice the charcoal brownish-black appearance.

 You can brush until you get the color you want.
 But I suggest you do not ruin the wooden surface by brushing the wood down too much.